ErsultanKanapiya27/food_delivery_service_app/README.md

 Bucket: Users can add their favorite dishes to the bucket for easy access and later ordering.
 The bucket dynamically updates as dishes are added or removed.

-User Interaction: The app provides an intuitive user interface with interactive elements, such as tapping on a category to explore dishes and adding/removing dishes from the bucket with a simple gesture.

 # 💻 Tech Stack:
 Flutter: The app is developed using the Flutter framework, which enables cross-platform compatibility and a rich user interface.